GOP witness says ‘current evidence’ doesn’t support Biden impeachment

 “I do not believe that the current evidence would support articles of impeachment that is something that an inquiry has to establish,” he said.
 “But I also believe that the House has passed the threshold for an impeachment inquiry into the conduct of President Biden.”

-At another point, when asked to weigh in on GOP claims that the president’s son Hunter Biden was engaged in “influence peddling,” Turley said Congress has failed to do needed work to connect it to President Biden.
+At another point, when asked to weigh in on GOP claims that Hunter Biden was engaged in “influence peddling,” Turley said Congress has failed to do needed work to connect it to President Biden.

-“The key here that the committee has to drill down on is whether they can establish a linkage with the influence peddling which is a form of corruption,” Turley said.
-“And the President whether we acknowledge whether he participated, whether he encouraged it we simply don’t know and we don’t even know if this was an illusion or not.
-But you can’t find the answers to that.”
+“The key here that the committee has to drill down on is whether they can establish a linkage with the influence peddling, which is a form of corruption, and the President whether he had knowledge, whether he participated, whether he encouraged it.
+We simply don’t know, and we don’t even know if this was an illusion or not.
+But you can’t find the answers to that,” Turley said.

 “But without that type of nexus, then no, I don’t,” he added in response to whether he would back a vote to impeach President Biden.